dsoto/WP16/outline.md

 ## Oversizing

-- oversized microgrids based on overestimated demand that cannot meet revenue targets contribute to this perception
+- oversized microgrids based on overestimated demand that cannot meet revenue targets contribute to this perception (cite schitzer, lounsbury, USAID)
 - Schnitzer has shown the consequences of generators with excess capacity on microgrid operation
     - EPP thesis work chapter three